 Physical Education is a mandatory curriculum in all New York State Schools.
 Students participate in physical education classes twice weekly.
 Exercise, games, sports, and good sportsmanship are all part of the instruction and activities.
-If students cannot participate in gym for any reason, written excuses are required.
+If students cannot participate in P.E. for any reason, written excuses are required.

-Students in grades K through 4 do not have to change clothes for gym class .
-However, it is recommended that girls in K-4 wear pants, skorts or shorts on gym days, or shorts under their uniform jumper or skirt.
-Students in grades 5 and 6 are required to change into appropriate attire for gym, but are not required to wear gym uniforms.
+Students in grades K through 6 will not change clothes for gym class.
+However, it is recommended that girls in K-6 wear pants, skorts or shorts on gym days, or shorts under their uniform jumper or skirt.
 All students K-6 must wear sneakers for gym class.
 Students will be allowed to wear their sneakers with their uniform on their assigned gym days.
-However, in the event that a gym day is a Mass day, the students must bring their shoes to wear to Mass.
+However, in the event that a gym day is a Mass day, the students must bring their dress shoes to wear to Mass.